Splunk Enterprise Data Administration (SEDA)

 • Identify Windows-specific inputs

-Module 11 – Fine-tuning Inputs
+Module 11 – Fine-tune Inputs

 • Understand the default processing that occurs during input phase